Raku/doc/CONTRIBUTING.md

 on an initial commit, and shouldn't be considered to break the build.
 If you're contributing a patch or pull request, please make sure this passes.

+If you have local modifications and want to insure they pass xtest before committing, you can use this command to test only modified files:

+  TEST_FILES=`git status --porcelain --untracked-files=no | awk '{print $2}'` make xtest

 ## Writing and Testing Examples

 See [Writing and Testing Examples](EXAMPLES.md)